SOLARIS X86 HOME SEARCH PACKAGES FAQ BOOKSTORE

 There are many new ethernet cards available at major retailers for under $20 using well-supported chipsets.
 Unfortunately, the cards on the Solaris HCL have been out of production for quite some time -- particularly the Intel cards.
 I was amazed how difficult it is to find hardware on the Solaris HCL.

 First, save yourself a lot of trouble and see if there's a driver for your card somewhere.
 See if the card is listed on the Hardware Compatibility List (HCL) for the latest Solaris Maintenance Update (MU).
 The HCL is at http://www.sun.com/bigadmin/hcl/ I've had good luck with Intel NICs.
 Check for new and third-party drivers at http://www.Sun.COM/io_technologies/.
-Also check to see if there's a patch supporting your card at http://sunsolve.Sun.COM/
+Also check to see if there's a patch supporting your card.

 A list of third-party drivers (mostly from hardware vendors) for Solaris x86 is at http://www.sun.com/io_technologies/ihv-drivers.html